CLAT 2020 Preparation Tips - How to crack CLAT

 Current affairs including general knowledge

-Along with the syllabus, the candidate is also urged to carefully go through the CLAT 2020 exam pattern; note that the changes to the pattern is already discussed in our earlier point.
+Along with the syllabus, the candidate is also urged to carefully go through the CLAT 2020 exam pattern

 3. Get the timing right